cfuendev/twimba/README.md

 ### Getting Started

-Before anything, you'll have to install Twimba
+Before anything, you'll have to add Twimba to your project

 ```sh
 npm install @cfuen/twimba